Roman litigation: Execution

 While the creditor was still essentially responsible for executing the judgement, there was now a remedy he could look to.
 This was called bonorum vendito.
 Thirty days after the judgement, the creditor would apply for an actio iudicati, giving the debtor a last chance to pay.
 If he failed to meet the debt, the creditor could apply to the praetor for missio in possessionem ("sending into possession").
 He would then publicise the bankruptcy, giving other creditors a chance to come forward, thirty days after which the creditors would meet to appoint an executor.

 This executor would prepare an inventory of the debtor's estate, and then hold a public auction, with the entire estate going to the bidder who was prepared to meet the greatest proportion of the debt.
 However, the debtor remained liable for any portion of the debt which was not met.
 The reason for this was probably that the bonorum vendito remedy could be used as a threat to encourage a debtor to pay up.

 Cognitio

 The cognitio system was introduced some time after the Republic was replaced by the Empire.
 The main philosophical difference between the cognitio systems and those that had gone before was that, whereas the previous two essentially consisted of the State providing a system under which the two parties could resolve disputes between themselves – the basis of the case was agreed, but the case was then handed over to a private judge, and no judgement in default was available.
-In the cognitio, however, the State basically resolved the entire case, in the same manner as virually all modern systems.
+In the cognitio, however, the State basically resolved the entire case, in the same manner as virtually all modern systems.